yoadazeleke/Uncovering-Diabete-Trends/README.md

 ## Model Building and Evaluation

-In this section, you can describe how the machine learning model (Logistic Regression in this case) is built and evaluated.
+In this section, we can describe how the machine learning model (Logistic Regression in this case) is built and evaluated.

 - Building the Model: Explain how you train the logistic regression model using the training data.